-Stock-Based Compensation - At December 31, 2015, the Company had two stock-based employee compensation plans, which are described more fully in Note 17.
-The Company accounts for these plans under the recognition and measurement principles of ASC 718, Compensation - Stock Compensation ("ASC 718").
+Stock-Based Compensation - At December 31, 2016, the Company had two stock-based employee compensation plans, which are described more fully in Note 17.
+The Company accounts for these plans under the recognition and measurement principles of ASC 718, Compensation - Stock Compensation, ("ASC 718").
 The Company's policy is to estimate the fair market value of each option award granted on the date of grant using the Black-Scholes option pricing model.
 The Company estimates the fair value of each restricted stock award based on the fair market value of the Company's stock price on the grant date.
 The resulting compensation cost for both the options and restricted stock is amortized on a straight-line basis over the vesting period of the respective awards.

-Concentration of Credit Risk - The Company had no individual customer accounts receivable balances outstanding at December 31, 2015 and 2014 that represented more than 10% of the Company's gross accounts receivable balance.
-Additionally, there were no single customers with sales above 10% of the Company's total sales in 2015, 2014 and 2013.
+Concentration of Credit Risk - The Company had one individual customer accounts receivable balance outstanding that represented 11% of the Company's gross accounts receivable balance at December 31, 2016.
+There was no single customer that represented more than 10% of the Company's gross accounts receivable balance at December 31, 2015.
+Additionally, there were no individual customers with sales above 10% of the Company's total sales in 2016, 2015 and 2014.